moreiravictor/bash-cripto-manager/README.md

 # polybar-bitcoin-wallet

-This is a commponent for polybar where you can check the current balance of your bitcoin wallet.
+This is a module for polybar where you can check the current balance of your bitcoin wallet.

 ![working sample](https://i.imgur.com/HQiOwUR.jpg)